geotools/geotools/docs/user/library/xml/faq.rst

 Q: GTXML?
 ^^^^^^^^^

-GeoTools XML (GTXML) is the forth generation schema assisted parser, using the XML Schema data structure (rather then hard coding) to figure out what binding to call.
+GeoTools XML (GTXML) is the fourth generation schema assisted parser, using the XML Schema data structure (rather then hard coding) to figure out what binding to call.
 The XSD is used to hold our representation of the schema at runtime.